 The SPI02 (Fig. 11) monitoring site has been used by students and scientists to monitor the growth of dunes (sand volume) and shoreline movement.
 When SPI02 was established in August 2000, there were no dunes between the retaining wall and waterline at this location.
-Since that time, student-collected data has been quantifying the effects of sand fence installations, vegetation planting, beach maintenance practices, and numerous BUDM nourishment projects (Fig. 32).
+Since that time, student-collected data has been quantifying the effects of sand fence installations, vegetation planting, beach maintenance practices, and numerous BUDM nourishment projects (Fig. 29).
 Port Isabel student collected data, have documented an overall trend of shoreline advancement and sediment-volume increase throughout the study period (Caudle and others, 2014, 2019).
 A new dune crossover was construct at this site in 2017.
 We were concerned the new crossover would interfere with the profile line.
 Fortunately, the line runs a few feet to the north of the crossover and the only documented impact to the site was a slight flattening of the profile in the dunes and loss of vegetation, which quickly recovered.
 The position of the shoreline and vegetation line and the volume of sediment in the beach profile has remained stable for the past several years.

-Figure 32.
+Figure 27.
 Changes in sand volume and in shoreline and vegetation-line positions at SPI02 on South Padre Island due to beach nourishment projects and the installation of sand fences.

 SPI08 is a chronically eroding location in front of the Tiki Condominiums near the north end of the City of South Padre Island (Fig. 11).
 This site has a narrow beach backed by a retaining wall and regularly receives nourishment sand from road maintenance north of the City and from the dredging of Brazos Santiago Pass.
-The students from Port Isabel have been documenting cycles between beach nourishment, dune creation by beach maintenance practices, and the long-term shoreline erosion trend at this site (Fig. 33).
+The students from Port Isabel have been documenting cycles between beach nourishment, dune creation by beach maintenance practices, and the long-term shoreline erosion trend at this site (Fig. 30).
 The most recent nourishment took place between January 2020 and August 2021.
 The beach was much wider than had been previously documented.
 Fencing was installed and vegetation planted before the winter 2022 field trip.
-Students documented during the May field trip that wind-blown sand was beginning to accumulate around the base of the sand fencing and the vegetation was growing but the beach was narrower.
+Students have documented that wind-blown sand is accumulating around the base of the sand fencing and vegetation is expanding to cover the coppice dune area.
 Port Isabel students will continue to monitor this rapidly changing and chronically eroding location.

-Figure 33.
+Figure 28.
 Beach profiles from before and after the latest nourishment project at SPI08.